DraconMarius/chaos-tarot/README.md

 ### Description

 #### Always interested in Tarot, but never able to brute force memorize what they all mean?
-Whanting some general advice that the card means for you?
+Wanting some general advice that the card means for you?
 Since Tarot is all about symbolism as well, what about some AI generated Cards to compliment the reading?!

+As with always, *TAKE WHAT RESONATES*

 ---

-#### Chaos-Tarot / ChatGPT Tarot is here for your entertainment.
+#### Chaos-Tarot / GPT Tarot is here for your entertainment.
 Started from an ios shortcut that I had built by chucking tarot data in a dictionary and ask it to choose one so I can save it someplace using note taking app (I was using Bear, an ios markdown app).

 ---